MolotovCherry/Yet-Another-BG3-Native-Mod-Loader/README.md

 ### Where do I place my plugins?
 Place your dll plugin files inside `C:\Users\<user>\AppData\Local\Larian Studios\Baldur's Gate 3\PlayerProfiles`

+### How do I uninstall?
+This program does not install itself.
+To "uninstall" it, simply delete the launchers you downloaded.

 ### Is this compatible with NativeModLoader plugins
 100% compatible!
 Just as the mod didn't rely on any NativeModLoader specific behavior (if so, file an issue with the plugin author!)